-USS Firedrake AE-14 was a Mount Hood-class ship which was used by the US Navy for 22 years as an ammunition provider.
-This vessel embarked on its first journey in 1944 and it served the Navy in different military operations around the world.
+USS Firedrake AE-14 was a Mount Hood-class ship that was used by the US Navy for 22 years as an ammunition provider.
+This vessel embarked on its first journey in 1944, and it served the Navy in different military operations around the world.
 The USS Firedrake was deployed during World War II, the Vietnam War, and the Korean War.

 For its bravery, the ship was awarded 6 battle stars: two for taking part in the operations organized during World War II and 4 for its service in the Korean War.

 Displacement:13,910 t.(lt) 15,295 t.(fl)